 U.S. Department of Justice Strategic Planning

-Among the most widely used tools for strategic planning is SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats).
-The main objective of this tool is to analyze internal strategic factors, strengths and weaknesses attributed to the organization, and external factors beyond control of the organization such as opportunities and threats.
+SWOT analysis (Strengths, Weaknesses, Opportunities, and Threats) is used to analyze internal strategic factors, strengths and weaknesses attributed to the organization, and external factors beyond control of the organization.

 Balanced Scorecards create a systematic framework for strategic planning.